How to Organize Your Clothes Closet for Good will guide you on how to optimize this premium space.

-Now that you’re done, isn’t it a refreshing feeling to let go of what no longer suits you?
+After you finish the job, won’t it be a refreshing feeling to let go of what no longer suits you?

-Off-season clothes that you won’t wear gets stored.
-There is no reason to have the items taking up space in your closet for months until they are worn next.
+There’s no reason to have the items taking up space in your closet for months until you need them.

 Sweaters should be put in moth-proof storage bags and put out of sight.
 These cedar-lined bags are perfect for ensuring your sweaters remain in good condition.

 Organize Your Clothes Closet Tip #6 – Optimize Your Space Beneath the Clothing Racks

 The space below your clothes racks goes to waste in most closets.

 Most people line their shoes on the floor beneath the clothing without realizing how much better their lives would be with a few furniture pieces added to this space.

 One of the best ways to hold all your shoes and see them at a glance is by adding an adjustable shelf bookcase to the bottom of the closet.